PsyAgent: Constructing Human-like Agents Based on Psychological Modeling and Contextual Interaction: Training and Evaluation Prompts

 \paragraph{Post-training evaluation (with PsyAgent).} Figure~\ref{fig:app:test-after} captures the two-stage surface used \emph{after} SFT/DPO: (i) persona paragraph generation from a target Big-Five vector, followed by (ii) IPIP-NEO-120 item responses under a constant system prompt that embeds the generated persona.

-\paragraph{Baseline evaluation (without PsyAgent, \emph{no} SFT/DPO).} For an apples-to-apples comparison, Figure~\ref{fig:app:test-nopsy} shows the matched evaluation surface used for \emph{untuned} base models that do not use the PsyAgent architecture and do not undergo SFT/DPO.
-This isolates the effect of the architecture and adapter training from raw backbone capacity.
+\paragraph{Baseline evaluation (without PsyAgent, no role-play-specific tuning).} For an apples-to-apples comparison, Figure~\ref{fig:app:test-nopsy} shows the matched evaluation surface used for baselines that do not use the PsyAgent architecture and do not undergo SFT/DPO.
+This isolates the effect of structured conditioning and adapter training from raw backbone capacity and generic instruction tuning.